City of York (barque)

-City of York was a iron ship which sank after hitting a reef off Rottnest Island in the last few kilometres of its voyage from San Francisco to Fremantle, Western Australia in 1899.
+The City of York was a iron ship (it was not a barque) which sank after hitting a reef off Rottnest Island in the last few kilometres of its voyage from San Francisco to Fremantle, Western Australia in 1899.

 The three masted, 222.7 ft, iron-hulled ship was built in 1869 by Glasgow shipbuilders J. Elder and Company.
 The British owners were the 'Ship City of York Company'.

 Sinking

 The vessel departed San Francisco on 13 April 1899 under Captain Phillip Jones with a cargo of ft3 of Oregon timber and 3,638 doors.
 After making a record passage to Western Australia, she approached Rottnest from the north on the afternoon of 12 July 1899 in stormy weather including blinding rain and heavy seas.
-At that time, Wadjemup Lighthouse at the centre of the island was the single lighthouse on Rottnest.
-The ship was seen by the lighthouse keeper at 4:30 pm on a north-westerly bearing about 29 km (18 mi) off the coast of the island, heading north-east.
+At that time, the Rottnest lighthouse, now called Wadjemup Lighthouse, at the centre of the island was the only lighthouse on Rottnest.
+The ship was seen by the lightkeeper at 4:30 pm on a north-westerly bearing about 29 km (18 mi) off the coast of the island, heading north-east.

 Memorial plaque on the shore of the City of York Bay showing (incorrectly) casualties from the shipwreck.
 11 men including the captain drowned.

 The keeper telephoned the news of the sighting to the head pilot who was on duty in the main island settlement at Thomson Bay who readied himself and his pilot boat to go to the assistance of the ship once it signalled for a pilot.

-At 6:45 pm, the ship had still not signalled for a pilot and the assistant lighthouse keeper challenged the ship by lighting a flare at the base of the lighthouse, meaning for the ship to stand off until the pilot had arrived.
+At 6:45 pm, the ship had still not signalled for a pilot, so the assistant lightkeeper challenged the ship by lighting a flare at the base of the lighthouse, meaning for the ship to stand off until the pilot had arrived.

 The captain however mistook the signal for the international code as being from a pilot boat itself and that the ship should continue towards it (the pilot boat).
 The ship was now unwittingly sailing straight towards the shallow reefs which surround the island.

 Lead was cast three times over 15 minutes to gauge the depth, and readings of 15, 9 and 5 fathom were taken respectively.
 Shortly after the last cast, breakers were sighted.
 The captain gave immediate orders to turn the ship but was unsuccessful and she struck remaining high on the reef 200 m offshore from what is today the City of York bay, midway along the north side of the island.